ContentSquare/chproxy/README.md

 - `max_execution_time` may be exceeded due to the current [implementation deficiencies](https://github.com/yandex/ClickHouse/issues/217).
 - `max_concurrent_queries` works only on a per-node basis.
 There is no way to limit the number of concurrent queries on a cluster if queries are spread across cluster nodes.

 Such "leaky" limits may lead to high resource usage on all the cluster nodes.
-We had to launch a dedicated http proxy for sending all the requests to a dedicated `ClickHouse` node under the given user.
-So we had to maintain two distinct http proxies in front of our `ClickHouse` cluster - one for spreading `INSERTs` among cluster nodes and another one for sending `SELECTs` to a dedicated node where limits may be enforced somehow.
+After facing this problem we had to maintain two distinct http proxies in front of our `ClickHouse` cluster - one for spreading `INSERT`s among cluster nodes and another one for sending `SELECT`s to a dedicated node where limits may be enforced somehow.
 This was fragile and inconvenient to manage, so `chproxy` has been created :)

 ## Use cases

-### Spread `INSERTs` among cluster shards
+### Spread `INSERT`s among cluster shards

-Usually `INSERTs` are sent from application servers located in a limited number of subnetworks. `INSERTs` from other subnetworks must be denied.
+Usually `INSERT`s are sent from app servers located in a limited number of subnetworks. `INSERT`s from other subnetworks must be denied.

-All the `INSERTs` may be routed to a [distributed table](http://clickhouse-docs.readthedocs.io/en/latest/table_engines/distributed.html) on a single node.
+All the `INSERT`s may be routed to a [distributed table](http://clickhouse-docs.readthedocs.io/en/latest/table_engines/distributed.html) on a single node.
 But this increases resource usage (CPU and network) on the node comparing to other nodes, since it must parse each row to be inserted and route it to the corresponding node (shard).

-It would be better to spread `INSERTs` among available shards and to route them directly to per-shard tables instead of distributed tables.
-The routing logic may be embedded either directly into applications generating `INSERTs` or may be moved to a proxy.
+It would be better to spread `INSERT`s among available shards and to route them directly to per-shard tables instead of distributed tables.
+The routing logic may be embedded either directly into applications generating `INSERT`s or may be moved to a proxy.
 Proxy approach is better since it allows re-configuring `ClickHouse` cluster without modification of application configs and without application downtime.
 Multiple identical proxies may be started on distinct servers for scalability and availability purposes.

-The following minimal `chproxy` config may be used for this [use case](https://github.com/Vertamedia/chproxy/blob/master/config/examples/spread.inserts.yml):
+The following minimal `chproxy` config may be used for [this use case](https://github.com/Vertamedia/chproxy/blob/master/config/examples/spread.inserts.yml):
 ```yml
 server:
   http: